sandeshsapkota/todos/README.md

-# To view the project
+# Development
+# Run the following command to start the development server:

 ``` yarn install```